BCS SGAI

 How AI is Changing Medicine: a Simple Matter of Time?

-Mercedes Arguello Casteleiro (University of Manchester, UK), Chloe Henson (Gold Coast University Hospital, Australia), Manoj Kulshrestha (Midcheshire Hospital Foundation Trust, UK), Muhammad Waleed Iqbal (University of Buckingham, UK), Nava Maroto (Universidad Politécnica de Madrid, Spain), Maria Jesus Fernandez Prieto (University of Salford, UK), Julio Des Diz (Hospital do Salnés, Spain), Tim Furmston (University of Manchester, UK), John Keane (University of Manchester, UK), Robert Stevens (University of Manchester, UK) and Chris Wroe (BMJ, UK)
+Mercedes Arguello Casteleiro (University of Manchester, UK), Chloe Henson (Gold Coast University Hospital, Australia), Manoj Kulshrestha (Midcheshire Hospital Foundation Trust, UK), Muhammad Waleed Iqbal (University of Buckingham, UK), Nava Maroto (Universidad Politécnica de Madrid, Spain), Maria Jesus Fernandez Prieto (University of Salford, UK), Julio Des Diz (Hospital do Salnés, Spain), Tim Furmston, John Keane and Robert Stevens (University of Manchester, UK) and Chris Wroe (BMJ, UK)

 Session 3: Peterhouse Lecture Theatre (4 papers)